ActuallyAdequate/outwatch/content/fleetcontrol_newbound_overview.md

 ### Verdict

 The proposal was accepted with an amendment.
-That the NewBound upon arrival would be able to sustain itself indefinitly in the Jarynt System, if the conditions on Lientsil were less than favourable.
-The generation ship was built in vaccum over the course of 5 decades, designed in a modular way with redundant systems allowing for up to a two-thirds of the ship to be malfunction before a total system failure.
+That the NewBound upon arrival would be able to sustain itself indefinitely in the Jarynt System, if the conditions on Lientsil were less than favourable.
+The generation ship was built in vacuum over the course of 5 decades, designed in a modular way with redundant systems allowing for up to a two-thirds of the ship to be malfunction before a total system failure.